Azov Brigade: Azov movement

 The Azov Battalion has created its own civilian political movement, collectively known as the "Azov movement", made up of an umbrella of organizations formed by former Azov veterans or groups linked to Azov, and with roots in the ultranationalist paramilitary Patriot of Ukraine group led by Azov founder Andriy Biletsky and the associated far right Social-National Assembly.
+According to Radio Free Europe in 2018, the Azov movement "considers close allies" several far-right organisations around the world, like CasaPound, Golden Dawn, Szturmowcy, National Democratic Party of Germany and Alternative for Germany.

-In 2017, according to Foreign Affairs magazine, "After the union [with the National Guard], the government's first act was to root out two groups within Azov, foreign fighters and neo-Nazis, by vetting group members with background checks, observations during training, and a law requiring all fighters to accept Ukrainian citizenship.
+In 2015, according to Reuters, since Azov has been integrated into the National Guard and started to receive more supplies of heavy weapons, Biletsky has toned down his rhetoric.
+The Patriot of Ukraine websites were shut down or put under restricted access.
+According to a 2017 article in Foreign Affairs magazine, after the Azov battalion was integrated into the National Guard in November 2014, "the government's first act was to root out two groups within Azov, foreign fighters and neo-Nazis, by vetting group members with background checks, observations during training, and a law requiring all fighters to accept Ukrainian citizenship.
 Fighters who did not pass this screening were offered the chance to join civilian volunteer corps to help the war effort; these corps assisted police, cleared snow (a crucial task in Ukraine), and even worked on a public radio."

-According to Reuters, at this time, the unit worked to depoliticize itself: its far-right leadership left and founded the National Corps political party, which works with its associated activist organization, the Azov Civil Corps.
-The Patriot of Ukraine websites were shut down or put under restricted access.
+Ivan Gomza and Johann Zajaczkowski, in a 2019 paper, analysed the social media posts of 20 leading Azov movement members.
+They concluded that more of those posts reflected openness to the possibility that they would be to advance their views through official, institutional politics than those that expressed the contrary view.

-Some experts agree with the view that there is increasingly great separation between the Azov Movement and the Azov Battalion.
-Kacper Rękawek, a research fellow with the Center for Research on Extremism at the University of Oslo, told CNN that, "People always assume it [the Azov regiment and Azov movement] is one Death Star.
+Some academic researchers agree with the view that there is increasingly great separation between the Azov Movement and the Azov Battalion.
+Kacper Rękawek, a research fellow with the Center for Research on Extremism at the University of Oslo, told CNN in March 2022 that, "People always assume it [the Azov regiment and Azov movement] is one Death Star.
 Year by year, the connections [between the regiment and the movement] are looser."
-Anton Shekhovtsov, an expert on Russia's connections to Europe's far-right, told the Financial Times that though it was originally formed by leadership of a neo-nazi group, "It is certain that Azov [the battalion] has depoliticised itself.
-Its history linked to the far-right movement is pretty irrelevant today."